Kernix13/rural-homestead/livable-sheds-steps.md

 # Steps towards building a livable shed

-## STEP ONE
+## ONE

-- **Foundation**: laying about 5 inches of gravel or pour a slab
+1. **Foundation**: laying about 5 inches of gravel or pour a slab
-- **Utilities**: wait to get your shed pad graded.
+2. **Utilities**: wait to get your shed pad graded.
 Then proceed with connecting utilities like a composting toilet or porta-potty service and any HVAC needs - electrician for internet lines and electricity, and you may need plumbing services as well.
 Utilities and outlets on your walls need to be added early
-- **Get Rid Of Moisture**: raise your shed floor level using blocks or treated plywood - cover-coat the underneath with a thick deck oil to keep the wood healthy and prevent moisture from ruining it.
+3. **Get Rid Of Moisture**: raise your shed floor level using blocks or treated plywood - cover-coat the underneath with a thick deck oil to keep the wood healthy and prevent moisture from ruining it.
-- **Insulate**: too much heat or too cold - use a spray can of foam to insulate the seams of your shed - focus on climate control - <ins>insulation of the floors</ins> might also come in handy
+4. **Insulate**: too much heat or too cold - use a spray can of foam to insulate the seams of your shed - focus on climate control - <ins>insulation of the floors</ins> might also come in handy
-- **Zoning**: the zoning code jurisdictions dictate the site where you can build a shed.
+5. **Zoning**: the zoning code jurisdictions dictate the site where you can build a shed.
 They also give laws on the size of a building and the number of buildings on a particular property.
 So, it'll be illegal to start building your shed without getting approved
-- **HOA**: Different cities have their specific bylaws of HOA on the size and structure of outbuildings
+6. **HOA**: Different cities have their specific bylaws of HOA on the size and structure of outbuildings - avoid HOAs!
+I would like to have neighbors close but not that many neighbors.

-## STEP TWO
+## TWO

 1. **Set A Level Pad And Grade For Drainage**: 4-6 inches of ¾" gravel - Have the gravel base extend in all directions about 1-2 feet beyond the footprint of the shed.
 Make sure the space is totally level and compact - double for me for extension and back porch
 2. **Make Utility Connections**: If you pre-buried your connections, uncover the connection points, and connect them. <ins>Test everything before you close up the walls</ins>